neogeoss/EMBED_Mammo_Models/README.md

 3rd_stage_modelling.ipynb : This file contains Tensorflow code that builds RESNET50V2 based transfer learning model code.
 This file reads train, validation, test folders and trains a customized RESNET50V2 model, store the trained model into a file, also records performance metrics into CSV files.

 3.5th_stage_ljpeg_to_png.zip : This file contains LJPEG codec and the python script that converts DDSM LJPEG images into 16BIT PNGs.
 Although I compiled LJPEG codec, you may need to recompile it for your own system.
 Visit and ask the author how to compile it : https://github.com/aaalgo/ljpeg.
-If my binary works, it is fine.
+If my binary works, it is fine. massconvert.py script will read DDSM LJPEG images in 'normal' folder and convert them into 16Bit PNGs in 'negative' folder.

 4th_stage_CBIS_DDSM_data_prep.ipynb : It preprocesses a public dataset, CBIS-DDSM/DDSM, to mix it with the most recently released EMBED dataset.
 It reads metadata.csv of CBIS-DDSM and labels each mammogram with benign and malignant.
 It also converts DICOM files into 16 Bit PNGs.